-The system will allow many NMEA formats to be displayed.
-Version 1.02 of the software allows the following:
+The system will allow many NMEA formats to be displayed:

-VMVBW: Speed long, trans, forward water speed
+VMVBW W Speed long, trans, forward water speed VMMTW Temperature (water) VMVLW Trip/Total (distance sailed) VMVHW Speed through water (resultant) DIAG Diagnostic output (all others deactivited) VMXDR Vessel (Sensor) direction (CD401EB only)

-VMMTW: Temperature (water)

-VMVLW: Trip/Total (distance sailed)

-VMVHW: Speed through water (resultant)

-DIAG: Diagnostic output (all others deactivited)

 The system will automatically update recognised formats.
-If the user wishes to output NMEA, the user can select the NMEA sub menu in the SETUP menu and move to the different formats using the up (\uparrow) and down (\downarrow) buttons.
-Each format can be activated/deactivated using the SET button.
+If the user wishes to output NMEA, the user can select the NMEA sub menu in the SETUP menu and move to the different formats using the up $(\uparrow)$ and down $(\downarrow)$ buttons.
+Each format can be activated/ deactivated using the SET button.